Best Articles ⭐

 The critical path is the longest sequence of activities in a project plan which must be completed on time for the project to complete on its due date.

-Simply put, the critical path calculates the SHORTEST project duration possible by lining up the LONGEST sequence of dependent tasks necessary to complete the project.
+Simply put, the critical path determines the shortest possible project duration by lining up the longest sequence of dependent tasks.

 Importance of the Critical Path Method